 At Laurier, you can choose to live on- or off-campus.

-The deadline to apply for on-campus residence and submit a $600 deposit was June 1, 2018 at 11:59 p.m.
+The deadline to apply for on-campus residence and submit a $600 deposit is June 3, 2019, at 11:59 p.m.
 EDT.
 However, residence is still available for fall 2018 on the Waterloo campus.
 You can apply for residence online.

 If you’re interested in living off-campus, you must arrange this yourself.

 If you plan on coming to Canada prior to International Orientation Week, or prior to the arranged move-in date to your on- or off-campus housing, you will need to arrange for your own temporary accommodations.
 There are plenty of hotel options near our Brantford and Waterloo campuses.
 Please research them online before arriving in Canada.
 Our International Student Support department has a list of options on their Arriving in Canada webpage.

 You need a study permit to go to school in Canada.
 You will need your Offer of Admission letter and your Letter of Acceptance from Laurier to apply for your study permit.
 Contact a Canadian Embassy, High Commission or Consulate for application information.